 In this paper we employ height as a lever to gain traction on this problem.
 Economic historians have long viewed height as a strong predictor of income, and anthropologists often use height to proxy for economic well-being when income measures are absent.
 Building on this tradition, we present two main findings.
-First, taller individuals are more likely to support the Conservative party, support conservative policies, turn out to vote, and vote conservative when they do.
+First, taller individuals are more likely to support the Conservative party, support conservative policies, and vote conservative.
 As an extension, we employ height as an instrumental variable for income, finding that each additional thousand pounds of annual income translates to a two to three percentage point increase in probability of supporting the Conservatives, and that income also drives political beliefs and voting in the same direction.

 This paper should be of particular interest to several groups of scholars.
 First, the direct effect of height on voting will interest students of political behavior.
 In recent years, much has been made over the inability of economic fundamentals to effectively predict vote choice.
-As a result, analysts have increasingly shifted to analyzing Facebook, Twitter and other forms of social media, leveraging information on user connections to more effectively predict vote choice (Conover et al., 2011; DiGrazia et al., 2013).
-In contrast, we identify an ascriptive characteristic-height-that can be easily measured and which generates strong, clean predictions of voting behavior.
+As a result, analysts have increasingly shifted to analyzing Facebook, Twitter and other forms of social media, leveraging information on user connections to more effectively predict vote choice.
+43 In contrast, we identify an ascriptive characteristic-height-that can be easily measured and which generates strong, clean predictions of voting behavior.

 More generally, this paper's strategy of using height as a measure of economic well-being can be extended to a broad range of settings.
-Political scientists have decried the credibility of income measures in surveys which provide political information; see for example Donnelly and Pop-Eleches (2012) on the World Values Survey and Bratton (2006) on Afrobarometer.
-There are also many populations and associated large-sample surveys for which income variables do not even exist.
-For example, the Demographic and Health Surveys, which have been used to examine the effect of democracy on outcomes of interest in sub-Saharan Africa, elicit height but do not include an income module.
-In contrast, height is present in a number of major surveys which ask a broad range of political questions.14
+Political scientists have decried the credibility of income measures in surveys which provide political information.44 There are also many populations and associated large-sample surveys for which income variables do not even exist.
+For example, the Demographic and Health Surveys, which have been used to examine the effect of democracy on